StevePL/3213A1/README.md

 * Watch mini-lecture on serial comms
 * Testbenches
 * Keyboard
-* The rest of the functions
+* The rest of the functions 2 and 3
+* Combine all in one

 ### Status